apache/spark/docs/sql-programming-guide.md

 long as you maintain your connection to the same metastore.
 A DataFrame for a persistent table can be created by calling the `table` method on a `SparkSession` with the name of the table.

-You can specify the table path via the `path` option, e.g. `df.write.option("path", "/some/path").saveAsTable("t")`.
-When the table is dropped, the specified table path will not be removed and the table data is still there.
-If you do not specify a table path, Spark SQL will generate a default table path to store the table data.
+For file-based data source, e.g. text, parquet, json, etc. you can specify a custom table path via the `path` option, e.g. `df.write.option("path", "/some/path").saveAsTable("t")`.
+When the table is dropped, the custom table path will not be removed and the table data is still there.
+If no custom table path is specifed, Spark will write data to a default table path under the warehouse directory.
 When the table is dropped, the default table path will be removed too.

 ## Parquet Files